rwanderc/blog/content/posts/2022-04-24-spike-generator.markdown

 ## Identifying spikes

 To identify spikes, we will compare the acceleration with a subset of other accelerations previously collected and calculate if the new collected acceleration respects a certain threshold.

-The Standard Deviation expresses the level of dispersion in a set of points.
-It indicates how uniform a set of data is.
+The **Standard Deviation** expresses the level of dispersion in a set of points and is a good starting point to base the threshold upon.

 # Spike simulator